m4xbrg/your-site/src/content/courses/math-stat-inference.md

 tags: []
 ---

-This course expands on hypothesis testing by narrating how test statistics, p-values, and decision rules interact to guide evidence-based conclusions in parametric models.
+This course expands on Formal hypothesis tests, test statistics, p-values, and decision rules for common parametric settings.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.